th3matty/brewMe/README.md

 Thats it.
 You can registrate your first user.

-Right now (22.04.21) you can confirm your emailadress after creating a user on clicking the link showing in the terminal(backend) Follow the link and you should receive a message in the browser that it went succesfully.
+Right now (22.04.21) you can confirm your emailadress after creating a user on clicking the link showing in the terminal(have a look in the backend!)
+Follow the link and you should receive a message in the browser that it went succesfully.

-Afterwards you can login and hopefully enjoy the app :)
+Afterwards you can login(frontend) and hopefully enjoy the app :)

 ```